 Q 3.
 Is it mandatory for e-commerce operator to obtain registration?

 Ans.
 Yes.
-Section 19 r/w Schedule-III of the MGL, provides that the threshold exemption is not available to e-commerce operators and they would be liable to be registered irrespective of the value of supply made by them.
+The benefit of threshold exemption is not available to e-commerce operators and they would be liable to be registered irrespective of the value of supply made by them.

 Q 4.
-Whether a supplier of goods/services supplying through e-commerce operator would be entitled to threshold exemption?
+Whether a supplier of goods or services supplying through e-commerce operator would be entitled to threshold exemption?

 Ans.
-No. Section 19 r/w Schedule-III of the MGL, provides that the threshold exemption is not available to such suppliers and they would be liable to be registered irrespective of the value of supply made by them.
+No. The threshold exemption is not available to such suppliers and they would be liable to be registered irrespective of the value of supply made by them.
 This requirement, however, is applicable only if the supply is made through such electronic commerce operator who is required to collect tax at source.